suriya-3108/TRAINING/README.md

         11) write an endpoint to perform arithmetic calculation.

+        12) Write an end point to get user Details and store it in the JSON file

 ## HOW TO RUN?

 To run any of the Python programs in this repository, follow these steps: